Embarking on a new venture

 depression in not finding Sītā anywhere in Lankā despite a thorough search (not even four

-, he saw the pleasure garden ‘Aśoka–vana, girt by ramparts away
+inches of space was omitted), he saw the pleasure garden ‘Aśoka–vana, girt by ramparts away

 from the city’, which he had missed.
 Instinctively, Hanumān felt Rāvan‹a would have kept